Google Pixel 11 release date expectations, price estimates, and upgrades

 Pixel 11 expected camera setup:

-The Pixel 10 got a 5X telephoto lens, which is the same zoom level as on the Pro models.
-The phone did very well in our Camera Score.
-It struggled a bit with details in zoom and ultra-wide video, but overall, the camera was pretty reliable.
+For reference, the Pixel 10 got a new 5X telephoto lens, which is the same zoom level as on the Pro models.
+Overall, the Pixel 10 did very well in our Camera Score.
+The phone struggled a bit with details in zoom and in the ultra-wide video, but overall, we found the cameras reliable.

-The Pixel 10 also brought some AI features, including a somewhat gimmicky Camera Coach feature.
-Reportedly, the Pixel 11 may bring an upgraded Cinematic Blur mode, and may of the AI features for photos should come to videos this time around.
+Meanwhile, the Pixel 10 also came with a bunch of AI camera features for the camera, including a somewhat gimmicky Camera Coach.
+Reportedly, the Pixel 11 may bring an upgraded Cinematic Blur mode, and many of the AI features for photos should come to videos this time around.

 Pixel 11 storage